However, since the SI is the most popular system of metric units, it is generally simply referred to as the metric system.

 The SI system is widely used for commercial and scientific purposes.
 The scientific community today communicates almost exclusively with these units.
 Other systems such as the imperial system, when used have to be written along with the SI conversion when scientific articles are published.

-This uniformity of SI Units has allowed easy exchange of information across countries.
+This uniformity of Units and Dimensions and SI Units has allowed easy exchange of information across countries.
 A uniform standard for weights and measures has allowed greater and easier trade across the world.
 India began conforming to this system slowly since 1955, replacing the old British imperial system with the metric system.
 Hence, today it is more common to talk about weights in kilograms rather than pounds in India.